The Undisputed Era: Background

 In 2010, Adam Cole and Kyle O'Reilly debuted in Ring of Honor as a tag team that would later be named "Future Shock", but the two split up in 2012 and began a longstanding rivalry against each other.
 In December 2012, O'Reilly formed a new tag team with Bobby Fish known as reDRagon, with the two winning the ROH World Tag Team Championship on three occasions, while Cole would form his own stable in 2014 known as The Kingdom.
 In the summer of 2015, reDRagon entered into a feud with The Kingdom, and began teaming with Cole after he seemingly had a falling out with his teammates and left the group.
 However, Cole's exit from The Kingdom was revealed to be a hoax when he attacked O'Reilly during his match for the ROH World Championship at All Star Extravaganza VII on September 18.
-Their reignited rivalry continued until January 2017, when O'Reilly left Ring of Honor in hopes of signing with WWE.
+Their reignited rivalry continued until January 2017, when O'Reilly left Ring of Honor to sign with WWE.
 Cole and Fish would follow suit, with Cole leaving in May and Fish in June.
 During their years in Ring of Honor, Cole, O'Reilly and Fish each had several matches against, and occasionally teaming with, fellow ROH wrestler Roderick Strong.

-On the July 12, 2017 episode of NXT, Fish made his NXT debut, losing to Aleister Black.
+On July 12, 2017, episode of NXT, Fish made his NXT debut, losing to Aleister Black.
 On the August 2 episode of NXT, O'Reilly made his NXT debut, also losing to Black.

-The Undisputed Era during their WWE run can be compared to D-Generation X and Evolution, which Triple H, the founder and producer of the NXT brand, was a member of both stables.
+The Undisputed Era during their WWE run has been compared to D-Generation X and Evolution, both of which Triple H, the founder and producer of the NXT brand, was a member.